-Planning proposals may require Habitats Regulation Assessment (HRA) under the Conservation of Habitats and Species Regulations 2010.
+Planning proposals may require Habitats Regulations Assessment (HRA) under the Conservation of Habitats and Species Regulations 2010.
 Regulation 21 indicates that where a plan or project (such as a planning application) is likely to have a significant effect on a European site (either alone or in combination with other plans or projects), this requires an appropriate assessment of the implications for that site in view of that site's conservation objectives.
 Developers will be expected to produce their own 'shadow' HRA reports for the council to assess.

-HRA will need to consider the likelihood of significant effects on the European sites, including in-combination effects.
-For example, for the Severn Estuary site, the HRA will need to consider impacts on the sensitive bird species and important other species and habitats present, such as those relating to disturbance from recreation.
+An HRA has been undertaken to accompany the Local Plan and has will need to considered the likelihood of significant effects on the European sites, including incombination effects.
+For example, for the Severn Estuary site, the HRA will need to has considered impacts on the sensitive bird species and important other species and habitats present, such as those relating to disturbance from recreation.
 There may be a need for mitigation which proposals will have to address.
-Subject to further investigation, this is likely to require the preparation of recreational management strategies for the Severn Estuary SPA/Ramsar site and Avon Gorge Woodlands SAC, and air quality impacts of increased traffic on the A4 and A369 within 200m of Avon Gorge Woodlands SAC and in both cases working with adjacent local authorities.
+Subject to further investigation, this may is likely to require the preparation of recreational management strategies for the Severn Estuary SPA/Ramsar site and Avon Gorge Woodlands SAC, and air quality impacts of increased traffic on the A4 and A369 within 200m of Avon Gorge Woodlands SAC, and in both cases working with adjacent local authorities.

-The Council's North Somerset and Mendip Bats SAC Guidance on Development Supplementary Planning Document (SPD) explains how development activities can impact the SAC and the steps required to avoid or mitigate any impacts.
-A Bat Consultation Zone around maternity and hibernation horseshoe bat roosts identifies bands within which differing requirements apply, notably for bat surveys.
+The council's North Somerset and Mendip Bats SAC Guidance on Development Supplementary Planning Document (SPD) explains how development activities can impact the SAC and the steps required to avoid or mitigate any impacts.
 It is important to protect greater and lesser horseshoe bat navigation and foraging habitats (including key habitats for insect prey such as cattle grazed pastures and wetlands).
 This will help ensure that roosts continue to be viable and maintained in 'favourable condition' and that populations of horseshoe bats are maintained.
 Horseshoe bats are known to be light sensitive requiring unlit, intrinsically dark navigation routes and foraging habitats.

-Where a development requires offsite mitigation for greater horseshoe bats it is expected that developers will consider the use of the North Somerset Nature Parks strategic mitigation sites as a preferred means of achieving that mitigation.
+Where a development requires off-site mitigation for greater horseshoe bats it is expected that developers will consider the use of the North Somerset Nature Parks strategic mitigation sites as a preferred means of achieving that mitigation.
 These Nature Parks are located in areas that have been modelled as providing the most important habitat and connectivity for bats and encompass a mixture of existing prime habitat for protection and areas that are suitable for enhancement.